SeaGL/seagl.github.io/_posts/2018-04-09-code_of_practice.md

 SeaGL 2018 organising is moving along nicely!
 We're talking about our A/V requirements and what sort of fun stuff we'd like to do onsite.
 We're also starting to reach out to potential sponsors who want to be a part of our sixth year.
 We would love it if you would share our [prospectus](/sponsors/SeaGL_Exhibitor_Sponsor_Prospectus_2018.pdf) with your company or organisation!

-The Program Committee is the group responsibile for choosing and scheduling all of the great talks you enjoy at SeaGL.
+The Program Committee is the group responsible for choosing and scheduling all of the great talks you enjoy at SeaGL.
 This year the committee is:

 * Christopher Aedo
 * John SJ Anderson